4thAxiz/4thAxiz/README.md

 # More About me!

-Hi, I've been programming for 8 years.
-Currently a high-school student, studying Computer Science, Physics, and Discrete Maths.
+Hi, I've been programming for roughly 10 years.
+Currently a student, studying Computer Science, Physics, and Discrete Maths.